AdobeDocs/experience-manager-cloud-service.en/help/assets/edit-videos-assets-view.md

     The cropped video is available for download.
 You can either save the edited asset as a new version of the same asset or save it as a new asset. ![Save video with Adobe Express](assets/adobe-express-save-video.png)

 ### Resize video {#resize-video-using-express}

-Resizing a video to a specific size is a popular use case. [!DNL Assets Essentials] lets you quickly resize video to fit the common dimensions by providing pre-calculated new resolutions for specific sizes.
-To resize the video using [!DNL Assets Essentials], follow the steps below:
+Final video content in the DAM often needs to be resized for distribution to specific channels. [!DNL Assets Essentials] lets you easily resize video to fit the dimensions required by common social channels and you can also resize to custom resolutions.
+To resize the video using [!DNL Assets Essentials], execute the steps below:

 1. Select a video and click **[!UICONTROL Edit]**.
 2. Click **[!UICONTROL Resize Video]** from the quick actions available in the left pane.